PraveenSubramani88/DS_Learning_Repo/Machine_Learning_README.md

 - If it’s a **number** → **Use regression**
 - If it’s a **category** → **Use classification**

-By understanding this, you can confidently choose the right model and evaluation method in **interviews and real-world projects**! 🚀

 ### **Beginner-Friendly Guide: Linear Regression**

 **Linear regression** is one of the simplest and most widely used models in machine learning.
 It helps us **predict a number** based on input features by finding a **straight-line relationship** between them.